SECTION 12: WHY SO MANY FOREIGNERS NOW OWN VILLAS IN PHUKET ILLEGALLY – HOW THE PHUKET PROPERTY MARKET HAS EVOLVED

 So in addition to all the laws being broken under the Foreign Business Act (FBA), the Civil and Commercial Code (CCC) and the Land Act, foreigners owning Thai companies should also be aware that as the director of a Thai company, they also have certain duties to carry out as an employee of the company.
 This requires a work permit, and working in Thailand without a work permit can carry hefty penalties.

-In A Nutshell: Loopholes Are For Archers
+In Summary: Loopholes Are For Archers

 The word “loophole” originally referred to the arrow slits in castle walls (“loop” being an obsolete word for window).
 One theory states that the ability of children or small adults to crawl through the slit as a means of escape gave us our current understanding of loophole – a way to escape the law, or at least exploit its ambiguities.

-1. Get an experienced lawyer.
+1: Get an experienced lawyer.

-2. Always stay well within the spirit of the law.
+2: Always stay well within the spirit of the law

-3. Never forget rules number 1 and 2.
+3: Never forget rules number 1 and 2.

-Buying and Leasing Property in Thailand Articles
+Buying and Leasing Property in Phuket Articles

-Foreign Freehold Condominium Ownership in Thailand
+Buying a Foreign Freehold Condominium in Phuket

 What Exactly Is Leasehold?
 The terms “freehold” and “leasehold” are not necessarily universal concepts.
 Freehold vs. Leasehold ownership is a common distinction in many countries.
 But the differentiation is found most frequently in the UK

-Contact Info
+Social Contact